eficode-academy/jenkins-pipeline-exercise/README.md

 ## 4 make Jenkins trigger on changes from github

+You want Jenkins to only trigger when you have something new to trigger on.

+### Tasks

 * Go to the settings section of your repo
 * Select webhooks
 * Create a new webhook.
-The url will be <yourIp>/github-webhook/
+The url will be <yourIp>:8080/github-webhook/

 * Go to your Jenkins server
 * Configure your job